martidi/opencv_dsm/README.md

 	6. In the "build" folder type
 		sudo make install
-	7. If not already existing, In OSSIM_DEV_HOME create data→ for elevation preferences → for preference file folders
+	7. If not already existing, In OSSIM_DEV_HOME create data → for elevation preferences → for preference file folders
 	8. In order to test DATE plug-in, please create a “results” folder, containing:
 		DSM